watson-developer-cloud/swift-sdk/README.md

 To continue using the iOS SDK with Xcode 7, we recommend following the v0.7.x release branch with the following change to your Cartfile:

 `github "watson-developer-cloud/ios-sdk" ~> 0.7.0`

+## Objective-C Compatibility

+Please see [this tutorial](Documentation/ObjectiveC.md) for more information about consuming the Watson Developer Cloud iOS SDK in an Objective-C application.

 ## Contributing